Brigel/tasks_brand/README.md

 In root directory of you project
 $ composer require magecom/module-brand
 ```
-Then when install succes need upgrade data
+Then after the successful installation, you need to update the data
 ```
 In root directory of you project
 $ php bin/magento setup:upgrade